345th Independent Guards Airborne Regiment: After Afghanistan (1989–1998)

 After the withdrawal from Afghanistan, the regiment became part of 104th Guards Airborne Division.

 The Regiment was later relocated to Gudauta in the Abkhaz ASSR of the Georgian SSR.
 It took part in the April 9, 1989, crack-down on demonstrators in the centre of Tbilisi.
 Since August 1992 it was stationed in Gudauta Abkhaz ASSR to participate in the Abkhaz war.
 It was subsequently renamed the 50th Military Base and then the 10th Peacekeeping Airborne Regiment.
 In 1998, the 345th Independent Guards Airborne Regiment was dissolved by the Ministry of Defense of the Russian Federation.

 Restoration (2023–present)

 In 2023, the 345th Guards Air Assault Regiment was formed as part of the 104th Guards Air Assault Division in Ulyanovsk, under the leadership of Guards Colonel P. P. Popov.

 On 24 June 2024, by decree of the President of the Russian Federation, the 345th Guards Air Assault Regiment was awarded the honorary name: named after the Hero of the Soviet Union, Colonel General Valery Aleksandrovich Vostrotin.
 Additionally, on 9 December 2024, the regiment was presented with the Battle Banner.

-Since 2024, he regiment is taking part in military operations on the territory of the Kherson region during the Russian invasion of Ukraine.
+Since 2024, the regiment is taking part in military operations on the territory of the Kherson region during the Russian invasion of Ukraine.